reduxjs/redux-toolkit/etc/redux-toolkit.api.md

     [key: string]: any;
 }> {
     actions: CaseReducerActions<CaseReducers>;
-    // Warning: (ae-forgotten-export) The symbol "SliceDefinedCaseReducers" needs to be exported by the entry point index.d.ts
     caseReducers: SliceDefinedCaseReducers<CaseReducers>;
     name: string;
     reducer: Reducer<State>;
 }

-// Warning: (ae-missing-release-tag) "SliceActionCreator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated
 export type SliceActionCreator<P> = PayloadActionCreator<P>;

-// Warning: (ae-forgotten-export) The symbol "SliceCaseReducersCheck" needs to be exported by the entry point index.d.ts
-//
 // @public
 export type SliceCaseReducerDefinitions<State, CR> = {
     [K: string]: CaseReducer<State, PayloadAction<any>> | CaseReducerWithPrepare<State, PayloadAction<any>>;